Search

 The truth

-For everyone else, though, hepatitis C turns into a chronic, or long-term, disease.
-And over time, untreated hepatitis C can lead to health problems like cirrhosis, cancer, and liver failure.
+About 25% of people will clear the virus without treatment.6 For everyone else hepatitis C turns into a chronic, or long-term, disease.
+There are effective treatments for hepatitis C. However, left untreated, hepatitis C can lead to health problems like cirrhosis, liver cancer, and liver failure.

 The myth